zalan24/Godot-Demos/README.md

 It is a very useful and simple tool, which can achieve really nice results at a very low performance cost.

-Exp height fog can be applied to the sky naturally.
-It won't produce a visible contour between far terrain and the sky behind, but it will also leave the sky visible through the fog.

-Exponential height fog is a great alternative to volumetric fog, in case the range or performance is important.
-It can be especially useful in case of large open world maps.
-It can render really nice fog at large distances at a very low performance cost.

-In order achieve good performance, it has some limitations.
-It can't use the height-above-terrain, as that would lack a simple analytical solution to the fog density between the camera and a point in the world.
-Since no iteration or sampling is used, it also can't use shadows.
-It won't produce godrays.

-## Current State

-This feature is currently in prototype/demo state.
-It shows what results can be achieved, but the implementation is not final.

-Features (existing):
-* Analytical exp height fog calculations for correct fog density
-* Applied to scenes
-* Applied to skies
-* Good performance (fog is calculated with a simple closed formula, no sampling/iterations required)

-Missing:
-* Clean up the code
-* Measure performance & optimize
+Godot can only achieve the same effect using volumetric fog, which comes as a large performance cost and strict limitations (fog volume size).

+Considering how effective and widely useful the exponential height fog is, it should be a built-in feature in any 3D game engine.

 ## Why This Change?

-Godot does have a built in exp height fog already, but it works in a different way.
-The existing solution computes the strength of the fog on a given pixel based on the world-y position of that pixel.
-It's completely independent of the pixel's distance from the camera or the direction of the view ray.
-This solution looks surprisingly well when looked at from above, but falls apart as the camera enters the fog.
+Godot does have a built in exp height fog already, but it is something different.
+It works in a different way and produces different results.
+The original at the proposed fog type do look surprisingly similar from a distance as long as the camera stays above the thick part of the fog.
+On the other hand, close-ups of the original fog look quite bad.

-In a nutshell, the built-in solution uses the fog density at a pixel's world position directly as the fog strength applied to that pixel on the screen.
-My solution simply integrates the fog density along the ray between the camera and the pixel's world position to calculate the fog strength.
+In a nutshell, the proposed solution integrates the fog density along the ray between the camera and the pixel's world position to calculate the fog strength.
 This way, the fog gets stronger with distance.
+This calculation can be done with a simple closed formula, so barely any performance is sacrificed for a significant visual impact (check the screenshots and the performance results later in this document).

-The solution that I present here is very similar to how [Unreal Engine does it for example](https://dev.epicgames.com/documentation/en-us/unreal-engine/exponential-height-fog-user-guide?application_version=4.27).
+The solution that I present here is very similar to how [Unreal Engine does it](https://dev.epicgames.com/documentation/en-us/unreal-engine/exponential-height-fog-user-guide?application_version=4.27).

 ## Math

 Exponential height fog density:
 $$fog\_density\left(p\right) = e^{-(p_y-base\_height)*h\_falloff}*base\_density$$

-Where the world-space Y axis points upwards (the *.y* component is the height); *p* is a world-space position; The fog density is *base_density* at at any point at *base_height* on the Y axis; *h_falloff* is a multiplier on how quickly the density increases/decreases over the Y axis. *h_falloff* can be negative for inverse effect, and 0 for constant fog.
+Where the world-space Y axis points upwards; *p* is a world-space position; The fog density is *base_density* at at any point at *base_height* on the Y axis; *h_falloff* is a multiplier on how quickly the density increases/decreases over the Y axis. *h_falloff* can be negative for inverse effect, and 0 for constant fog.

-1 unit of *density* over a meter (unit distance) reduces transparency (percentage of light that gets through) to *1/e = exp(-1)*.
+1 unit of *density* over a meter (unit distance) reduces transparency (percentage of light that gets through) to the fraction of *1/e = exp(-1)* or *~36.78794412%*.
+This definition is consistent with the built-in exponential fog.

 The distribution of density along the view ray is not important, only the total density (the integral) is.